 What is it?
 RIBA’s national architecture centre, based in a gleaming complex on Liverpool’s waterfront.

 Why go?
-This is the spiritual home for outstanding design: through a series of exhibitions, talks and city tours you can learn about world-leading architecture, craftsmanship and art.
-The building itself is an angular delight, jutting up from Canning Dock and contrasting beautifully with the ornate, early twentieth-century architecture of the nearby ‘Three Graces’ – the Liver Building, Cunard Building and Port of Liverpool Building.
-If you’re still not convinced (and we don't know why you wouldn't be) RIBA also recently won the ‘Best Newcomer to the Visitor Economy’ at the Liverpool City Region Tourism Awards (2018).
+This is the spiritual home for outstanding British design: through a series of exhibitions, talks and city tours you can learn about world-beating art, architecture and craftsmanship.
+The building itself is an angular delight, jutting up from Canning Dock and contrasting beautifully with the ornate, early 20th-century architecture of the nearby ‘Three Graces’ – the Liver, Cunard and Port of Liverpool buildings.
+If you’re still not convinced, RIBA also recently won the ‘Best Newcomer to the Visitor Economy’ at the Liverpool City Region Tourism Awards.
 Impressive stuff.

 What is it?
-A chance to get the skinny on the city with a talking from a local guide.
+A chance to get the skinny on the city from a local guide.

 Why go?
-Your guide will have a wealth of local knowledge – including plenty of titbits on The Beatles.
-After all, a tour of Liverpool wouldn’t be complete without a dip into the story of The Fab Four, right?
+Your guide will have a wealth of local knowledge – including plenty of titbits on the Beatles.
+After all, a tour of Liverpool wouldn’t be complete without dipping into the story of the Fab Four, right?
 En route, explore the waterfront, learn about the historic docks and find out how the place has changed since John, Paul, George and Ringo made it big.
-Then you can take in a Beatles film and see loads of locations only accessible by foot, including the site of Brian Epstein’s record shop, NEM’s, the Eleanor Rigby and Cilla Black statues, and the famous Cavern Club – where it all began.
-Ah, the memories.
+Then you can take in a Beatles film and see loads of locations only accessible by foot, including the site of Brian Epstein’s record shop, NEMS, the Eleanor Rigby and Cilla Black statues, and the Cavern Club – where it all began.

 What is it?
-An office block, but not any old office block: one that’s an integral part of Liverpool’s story.
+An office block, but not any old office block.

 Why go?
-Built between 1908 and 1911, the Grade I-listed Royal Liver Building (that’s ‘liver’ to rhyme with ‘diver’) – is one of the locations that gained Liverpool its Unesco World Heritage status.
-It was designed by Walter Aubrey Thomas for an insurance company and was one of the first buildings in the world to use reinforced concrete in its construction.
-Its most notable points are its two clock towers, atop which perch two mythical, cormorant-like liver birds.
+Built between 1908 and 1911, the Grade I-listed Royal Liver Building (that’s ‘liver’ to rhyme with ‘diver’) is one of the sights that earned Liverpool its Unesco World Heritage status.
+It was designed by Walter Aubrey Thomas for an insurance company and was one of the first constructions in the world to be built using reinforced concrete.
+Its most notable features are its two clock towers, atop which perch two mythical, cormorant-like liver birds.
 It’s the city’s most famous landmark.